AdityaKrishnaProjects/AdityaKrishnaProjects.github.io/docs/_literature/lathe_of_heaven.md

 ---
 layout: "single"
-permalink: /literature/lathe_of_heaven/
+permalink: /literature/Lathe_of_Heaven/
 ---

-Thoughts on lathe of heaven
+Thoughts on Lathe of Heaven.